On 4 November 2020, AGS(UK) held a Webinar entitled “Critical Links in Ground Engineering”.

 The subject of the November webinar was Instrumentation and Monitoring (I&M), and is available for view by clicking HERE.

-This Webinar will essentially be a summary of the presentations given in November 2020 and updated as necessary.
+This webinar recording (completed for AGS Hong Kong) is a free summary of the presentations given in the November 2020 webinar, updated as necessary.

 Non-Executive Director and Advisor at Geotechnical Observations Limited

 Jonathan Gammon is Non-Executive Director and Advisor at instrumentation and monitoring specialists Geotechnical Observations Limited.
 He is a Chartered Civil Engineer and Chartered Geologist with more than forty-five years of international construction experience working for consultants and contractors.
 His experience encompasses the design, specification, procurement, and implementation of instrumentation and monitoring, together with the acquisition, management, and interpretation of data.
 He is a UK Representative on the ISSMGE’s Technical Committee TC220 (Field Measurement in Geomechanics).
 At the end of 2019, he was responsible for establishing AGS(UK)’s Instrumentation and Monitoring Working Group (I&MWG), of which he is now Leader.